kiryha/cloud-semantica/README.md

 By subtracting the "man" vector from "king," we mathematically strip away the concept of masculinity while retaining "royalty."
 Adding "woman" applies femininity to that royal essence, landing us at the coordinates for "queen."

-### 2. Outlier Detection: The "Odd One Out" (`|`)
+### 2. Group Logic: The "Odd One Out" (`|`)
 The `|` operator allows you to perform **Spatial Filtering**.
-If you provide a list of words, Semantica will identify which word mathematically "doesn't belong."
+If you provide a list of words, Semantica will identify which word mathematically "doesn't belong" in that specific neighborhood of the Latent Space.

 **Example:** `apple | banana | meat | orange` $\rightarrow$ **"meat"**

 **How it works:**
 1.  **The Centroid:** Semantica calculates the "Center of Gravity" (the average coordinate) for all words in your list.
 2.  **The Distance Scan:** It then measures the distance from each word to that center.
 3.  **The Outlier:** Words like *apple*, *banana*, and *orange* exist in a tight "Fruit Cluster." *Meat*, however, is located in a distant part of the 300D space.
-Semantica flags the word with the highest distance from the group as the outlier.
-3. **The Outlier:** Words like *apple*, *banana*, and *orange* exist in a tight "Fruit Cluster." *Meat*, however, is located in a distant part of the 300D space.
-Semantica flags the word with the highest distance from the group as the outlier.
+Semantica flags the word with the highest distance from the group.